KaoShengChieh/Database-Project/README.md

 Since the attributes in the system are too many to present in the ER diagram, I show them in the following topic “E. Database Schema – Distributed Database System”.

-## E. Database Schema – Distributed Database System
+## Database Schema – Distributed Database System

 To make it more comprehensible, consider one transaction example:
 A member uses payment service with a credit card of certain bank.
 Then, the platform requests the bank to start going over the verification.
 If everything goes well, the platform forwards the fund and order information to the hotel.
 Finally, the hotel offers reservation.